vsb-data/swc_2024/docs/index.md

 - [ ] Identify key research methodologies
 - [ ] Prepare a research proposal (presentation for day 2)

+#### Research Question

+> How does an emotional state feedback loop affect the e-learning process in the financial domain?
+> (particularly in decision-making for stock investment scenarios)

 #### Potential oponents' questions

 - How do you plan to measure the emotional state of the participants?